 ABSTRACT

-Little is known about Stonecats (Noturus flavus) populations, especially in the Northeastern United States, which are at the edge of their range.
+Little is known about Stonecat (Noturus flavus) populations, especially in the Northeastern United States, which these madtoms are at the edge of their range.
 In Lake Champlain tributaries, Stonecats are listed as endangered in Vermont, but not in New York.
 In studying the stability of the Vermont populations, we wanted to determine their age structure.
 However, we could not remove body parts from endangered fish, so we aged fish from New York and estimated ages of Vermont fish from mark-recapture data.
 From fish collected in New York, we created a von Bertalanffy growth model that was based on aging dorsal spines.
 The Fabens growth model was based on time at large and changes in length of marked and recaptured Stonecats from the two Vermont tributaries.
 The asymptotic total length predicted by von Bertalanffy was 175 mm for New York fish and Fabens predicted 200 mm for Vermont fish.
-K values were 0.48207 for von Bertalanffy and 0.6519 for Fabens.
+K values were 0.48 for von Bertalanffy and 0.65 for Fabens.
 The two growth models are intrinsically different; yet, model predictions overlapped between ages 3 and 4, when many Stonecats reach maturity.
 Although our results could be more accurate with age validation and increased numbers of smaller individuals in the analyses, these size at age data are important in monitoring the stability of Stonecat populations.

 Age estimates are often used to assess populations and to monitor changes in population structure through time.
 Making effective management decisions becomes more imperative in the case of an endangered species.
 In Vermont, the Stonecat (Noturus flavus, Rafinesque 1818) is listed as endangered by the Agency of Natural Resources because its known distribution is limited to two systems, the LaPlatte and Missisquoi rivers, two Lake Champlain tributaries (Langdon et al. 2006).
-There is very little information available on Stonecats throughout their range and even less is known about the species in the Northeastern United States.
 The restricted distribution and lack of knowledge of this species is cause for concern in the continued survival of these populations.

-To effectively manage for this cryptic species, knowledge of basic life history traits including age distribution and growth is important.
-Hard parts including spines, vertebrae, and otoliths are commonly used to estimate ages of Ictalurids and other fish species (Gilbert 1953; Walsh and Burr 1985; Chan and Parsons 2000; Maceina et al. 2007; Quist et al. 2012).
-Collection of these body parts is often lethal to fish.
-The endangered status of Stonecats in Vermont means we are unable to collect hard parts from our study organisms.
-However, we can collect hard parts from Stonecats across Lake Champlain in New York where they are not listed.
+To effectively manage for this cryptic species, knowledge of basic life history demographics, including age distribution and growth, is important.
+Hard parts including spines, vertebrae, and otoliths are commonly used to estimate ages of ictalurids and other fish species (Gilbert 1953; Walsh and Burr 1985; Chan and Parsons 2000; Maceina et al. 2007; Quist et al. 2012).
+Collection of vertebrae and otoliths is lethal to fish and the taking of spines is considered harmful in some instances.
+Thus, we could not collect hard parts from our study organisms in Vermont of the the state-listed endangered status, meant that we were we could collect hard parts from Stonecats across Lake Champlain in New York where they were not listed.

 Our objective of this study was to use two methods to estimate growth metrics and length at age of Stonecats from Lake Champlain tributaries.
 We derived a von Bertalanffy growth equation using aging data from Stonecats collected in New York to estimate the asymptotic length (L∞), growth coefficient (K), and the time at which the length of a fish would theoretically be zero (t0) (Isely and Grabowski 2007).
 With Vermont fish, we used the Fabens growth model to estimate L∞ and K from marked and recaptured Stonecats collected through time (Isely and Grabowski 2007).
-Fabens is especially useful for endangered species when body parts cannot be removed.
+Fabens growth model is especially useful for endangered species when body parts cannot be removed.

 METHODS